|

 3.5 Occupational Medicine

-· Notify supervisor/SOTR/sponsor of work restrictions or occupational illness and/or injury of individuals under their authority.
+· Notify supervisors, technical representatives, or sponsors of work restrictions or occupational illness and/or injury of individuals under their authority.

-· Maintain a panel of approved off-site physicians (i.e., Workers’ Compensation Physician Panel) in the area who care for work-related injuries and illnesses.
+· Maintain a panel of approved off-site physicians (refer to the Workers’ Compensation Physician Panel) in the area who care for work-related injuries and illnesses.

 · Maintain the Jefferson Lab Bloodborne Pathogens Protection Program.

-· Ensure that regulated medical waste is collected and disposed of appropriately.
+o regulated medical waste is collected and disposed of appropriately

-· Ensure that first aid cabinets are stocked with appropriate materials.
+o first aid cabinets are stocked with appropriate materials

-· Ensure that injured/ill individual’s medical files include job-related injuries, referrals, treatment, progress reports, and return to work status.
+o injured and/or ill individual’s medical files include job-related injuries, referrals, treatment, progress reports, and return to work status

-· Review individual’s medical treatment/requirements in relation to job responsibilities.
+· Review individual’s medical treatment and/or requirements in relation to their responsibilities.

 · Manage contractual services for regulated medical waste disposal.

-· Offer hepatitis B vaccination to employees with potential exposure to blood and/or other potentially infectious material.
+· Offer the Hepatitis B vaccination to employees with potential exposure to blood and/or other potentially infectious material.

-o Ensure that employees who decline the hepatitis B vaccination sign a declination form.
+Note: Ensure that employees who decline the Hepatitis B vaccination sign a declination form.

 4.0